-- The self-funded PPO Plan (a preferred provided organization, or PPO). - Kaiser Foundation Health Plan (a health maintenance organization, or HMO). - United HealthCare (formerly, PacifiCare) HMO.
+- The Self-Funded PPO Plan (a preferred provider organization, or PPO). - Kaiser Foundation Health Plan (a health maintenance organization, or HMO). - United HealthCare HMO.

-You, and your dependents, will receive all of your medical, hospital and surgical benefits through the medical plan option you choose.
+While eligible under the Plan, you, and your dependents, will receive all of your medical, hospital and surgical benefits through the medical plan option you choose.
 The Board of Trustees has reserved the power to change the medical plan options; you will be notified if this occurs.

-Effective October 1, 2011, contributing employers, non-bargaining unit employees, and their dependents who meet the Plan's eligibility requirements for individual employer coverage may be enrolled in either the United HealthCare HMO or the Kaiser Foundation Health Plan, but may not be enrolled in the self-funded PPO Plan.
+Contributing employers, non-bargaining unit employees, and their dependents who meet the Plan's eligibility requirements for individual employer coverage may be enrolled in either the United HealthCare HMO or the Kaiser Foundation Health Plan, but may not be enrolled in the Self-Funded PPO Plan.